dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 >**Dashboard title**: "MSR - Visualization library - Health facility level"
 >**Dashboard description**: "Library of all available LMIS visualizations for the health facility level in the order of their documentation.
 These are intended for immediate use or adapting to national policies and requirements."
 >**Search for visualizations, reports and more**
->>- MSR - Stock receipt - District - Pivot table
+>>- MSR - Stock receipt - Pivot table
 >>- MSR - Stock distribution - Pivot table
 >>- MSR - Stock redistribution - Pivot table
 >>- MSR - Stock discard - Pivot table